The crushed violets in your drenched hand

 but stolen from another’s face, a mask.

-Such wasted flowers I did not ask for
+Such wasted flowers I never asked for

-Now I keep my hair pinned tight
+Now I wear my hair pinned tight –

-round your finger.
+to stop it coiling round your finger.